 The Nordic Culture Fund is a catalyst for arts and culture in the Nordic regionThe Nordic Culture Fund works to support innovative and dynamic artistic and cultural life in the Nordic Region that is diverse, accessible and of high quality.
 Through this mission, we wish to stimulate the development of art and culture at all levels in the Nordic region, as well as in a global context We believe that art and culture are without borders.
 In a time of upheaval, when nations close in upon themselves, art can act as a focal point that opens up and creates connections.

-We established our program in response to the identified need to strengthen the visual storytelling capacity in our region and create a unique meeting-point for artists, who rarely have any opportunities to meet and forge personal and professional ties.
+We established our program in response to the identified need to strengthen the visual storytelling capacity in our region and create a unique meeting-point for artists, who rarely have the opportunities to meet and forge personal and professional ties.
 What we have learned during 12 years of work in our region is the filmmakers’ great need for a professional program that will help them realize their documentaries on the pressing social issues in the communities they come from.

 At a time of sweeping political changes in the region and around the world, the importance of understanding and addressing these core issues is widely acknowledged.